Turkey Global Business Entities Guide Turkey Limited Company - Limited Şirket (Ltd. Şti.)

 Further information on equity contributions, e.g., non-cash payments on shares, (share premium) contributions without issuances of shares, can partially paid shares/ownership interests be permitted and what are the restrictions on them?

-Any kind of asset that is transferable and appraisable can be used as non-cash payment on shares in the Limited Şirket except for personal effort, commercial reputation, undue debts and service performances.
-Valuation of such assets shall be made by experts appointed by competent commercial courts of first instance.
+1 Any kind of asset that is transferable and appraisable can be used as non-cash payment for shares in the Limited Şirket except for personal effort, commercial reputation, debts not yet due, and service performance.
+Valuation of such assets must be made by experts appointed by competent commercial courts of first instance.
+2 It is possible to require the payment of equity contributions exceeding the nominal value of shares during the issuance of shares.
+Share premiums must be fully paid in cash prior to registration.
+2 There is no minimum payment requirement for the share capital subscribed in cash, to the extent it is paid within two (2) years of the registration at the latest.
+The company cannot increase its share capital until the previous capital is fully paid.

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

-Share repurchases are subject to having sufficient equity.
-The repurchased shares cannot exceed 10% of the entire share capital, unless the shares are repurchased due to the shareholder’s withdrawal or dismissal from the company as stipulated by the AoI or a court decision.
+1 Shares can be cancelled by capital reduction, which cannot take place if the assets of the company are not sufficient to satisfy the rights of the creditors.
+2 Share repurchases are subject to there being sufficient equity.
+The repurchased shares cannot exceed 10% of the entire share capital unless the shares are repurchased due to the shareholder's withdrawal or dismissal from the company as stipulated by the AoI or a court decision.
 The upper limit is then applied as 20% instead of 10%.
-However, the repurchased shares exceeding the 10% threshold must be disposed of or redeemed through a capital reduction within two years.
+However, the repurchased shares exceeding the 10% threshold must be disposed of or redeemed through a capital reduction within two (2) years.
 The company must allocate legal reserves corresponding to the amount paid for the repurchase of the shares.

 Any requirements with respect to distributions to shareholders?